i-djurdjevic/phytreev/README.md

 For starting the BE you need to do the following steps (Linux, Mac):
 - Position yourself inside the master-backend folder `cd master-backend`
+- Download and install latest version of Python
 - Install virtualenv `python3 -m pip install virtualenv`
 - Creating and activating virtualenv
 `virtualenv .